-In its financial statements for the year ended September 30, 2016, the City reported a liability for its proportionate shares of the net pension liabilities.
-The net pension liabilities were measured as of March 15, 2017 and the total pension liabilities used to calculate the net pension liability were determined by an actuarial valuation dated July 1, 2016.
-The City's proportions of the net pension liabilities were based on the City's share of contributions to the pension plans relative to the contributions of all participating entities, actuarially determined.
+In its financial statements for the year ended September 30, 2017, the City reported a liability for its proportionate share of the net pension liability of the FRS Pension Plan and its proportionate share of the net pension liability of the HIS Program.
+The net pension liabilities were measured as of June 30, 2017.
+The City's proportions of the net pension liabilities were based on its share of contributions to the pension plans relative to the contributions of all participating entities, actuarially determined.